Kauai with Kids: Exploring the Garden Isle with Your Family

 Waimea Canyon: The Grand Canyon of the Pacific

-Mark Twain reportedly called Waimea Canyon the Grand Canyon of the Pacific, and while I love Mark Twain, that comparison does not quite capture what makes this place special.
+Mark Twain reportedly called Waimea Canyon the Grand Canyon of the Pacific, and while I love Mark Twain, that comparison doesn't quite capture what makes this place special.
 Waimea Canyon is narrower and greener than the Grand Canyon, with waterfalls threading down its red and ochre walls after a good rain.
-It is ten miles long, one mile wide, and over 3,600 feet deep, and the colors shift constantly as clouds pass overhead.
+Ten miles long, one mile wide, over 3,600 feet deep.
+Colors shift constantly as clouds pass overhead.

-The main road runs along the rim with several lookout points that are easy to access with kids.
-The Waimea Canyon Lookout is the most popular and requires nothing more than walking from your car to the railing.
+The main road runs along the rim with several lookouts that are easy with kids.
+The Waimea Canyon Lookout is the most popular - just walk from your car to the railing.
 For families wanting a real hike, the Cliff Trail and Canyon Trail together make a moderate loop of about two miles round trip that ends at a stunning overlook of Waipoo Falls.
-My kids handled this one at ages five and eight with no complaints, though the trail can be muddy after rain.
+The boys handled this at ages five and eight with no complaints, though the trail can be muddy after rain.
 Which, on Kauai, means it is almost always muddy.

-This is where you will be glad you packed kids' rain boots.
-I know it sounds ridiculous to bring rain boots to Hawaii, but trust me on this one.
-The trails in Kokee and Waimea Canyon turn into red clay slip-and-slides after a downpour, and regular sneakers will be destroyed.
-The boots also double as puddle-jumping gear, which for my kids was its own form of entertainment.
+This is where you'll be glad you packed kids' rain boots.
+Sounds ridiculous to bring rain boots to Hawaii.
+Trust me.
+The trails in Kokee and Waimea Canyon turn into red clay slip-and-slides after a downpour and regular sneakers will be destroyed.
+Boots also double as puddle-jumping gear, which for the kids was its own form of entertainment.

-Pack plenty of water and snacks for the canyon.
-There is a small lodge near the top that sometimes serves food, but the hours can be unpredictable.
-Fill up a good insulated water bottle for each family member before you head up.
+Pack plenty of water and snacks.
+There's a small lodge near the top that sometimes serves food, but the hours can be unpredictable.
+Fill good insulated water bottles for each family member before you head up.

 Waimea Canyon on Kauai with its red and green canyon walls and waterfalls